LinkedIn | 9 min read

 Want to learn from the thought leaders?
 This group is your best bet.

 If you're interesting in learning from some of the best minds in the industry and regular speakers at TED conferences, look no further!
 The group description indicates that this group is solely built for fostering insightful conversations.
 They strictly prohibit content sharing and spam.

 In fact, their diligence in moderating is what helped this group earn an award for Best LinkedIn Group for Chief Sales/Marketing Execs.
 If you're in a leadership role, you can't afford to miss out on this group.

-These 15 groups will help you stay on top of your game.
+LinkedIn marketing is a valuable asset for any business, and these 15 groups will help you stay on top of your game.
 You can keep up on strategies, techniques, and best practices, or just network and make new friends in the industry.

 Engaging with other members can help you build authority, expand your network, and maybe even land that dream gig!
 At the very least, the content and conversations in these groups make for a great read!